I don't understand... I'm in trouble... If that happens, please contact us.

 画像:郝 青松(カク セイショウ)さん

-I chose concrete pumping in the construction industry because the work is interesting.
-I feel very motivated when I operate the pumps and machines.
-Another attractive point is that when I learn a new skill, I can do a new task and the work becomes even more fun.
+I chose Concrete pressure feeding in the construction industry because the job content is interesting.
+It is very rewarding when operating pumps and running machines.
+One of the attractions is that when you learn one skill, you can do new tasks again, and your work becomes more enjoyable.

 I obtained Specified Skills No. 2 residence status in order to bring my family over to China.
 I have two young children, and my current goal is to live with them, so I want to make that happen as soon as possible.